scruffaluff/bootware/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to Bootware.
+This guide will assist you in setting up a development environment, understanding the project tooling, and learning the coding guidelines.

 ## Format